 2.1 MENTAL ENTROPY

-Another approach to this business of self-deception is to say that it has to do with the way in which we can choose to focus on one aspect of a complex whole to the exclusion of all other aspects, without acknowledging to ourselves that this is what we have done.
-This is sometimes referred to by the philosophical term of intentionality: a key idea in existentialism is that the world which we perceive and believe in is intentional in nature, which is to say it looks the way it is because that’s the way we want it to look.
-In his book Mysteries Colin Wilson explains intentionality by using the example of those visual puzzles which can appear to show different things according to certain key assumptions that we (unconsciously) make in the first place about how to look at it.
+Another approach to this business of self-deception is to say that it has to do with the way in which we can choose to focus on one aspect of a complex whole to the exclusion of all other aspects, without acknowledging to ourselves that this is what we have done. which is to say it looks the way it is because that’s the way we want it to look.
+In his book Mysteries Colin Wilson gives the example of those visual puzzles which can appear to show different things according to certain key assumptions that we (unconsciously) make in the first place about how to look at it.
 The visual puzzle he refers to is a geometrical figure which looks as if it is standing out of the page in a convex fashion if you look at it one way, and as if is set back out of the page in a concave fashion if we look at it the other way.
 This figure might be said to have a sort of perceptual bi-stability – it can look convex or concave with equal facility.
 The point is of course that the figure itself isn’t doing anything to change, but rather that we ourselves are shifting our viewpoint, which brings the bi-stability down to an act of choice on our part.
 It may not seem like a choice because it has become so very quick and so very habitual and so very entrenched, but a choice it is all the same.

 Visual puzzles like this actually rely on ‘self-deception’ in order to work since we have to – in a manner of speaking – withhold from ourselves one way of looking at the figure in order to see the other way.
 Once we have done this we get stuck in the way that we have chosen and it is as if we have lost the freedom we originally had to choose.
 This can be explained in terms of information dumping by saying that once we bring one aspect of the figure into focus we have lost the means of retracing our steps and de-focusing it again, which means that we become saddled with the particular aspect that we chose.
 This use of the word ‘choice’ is rather peculiar therefore since the instant we make it we lose the freedom to know that there was a choice there in the first place.
 On the one side of the doorway (the free side) it is a choice but the instant I pass through it (into the ‘unfree’ side) then the very notion of ‘choice’ is utterly expunged from my awareness – from this moment on I see the world solely on the basis of the truncated understanding which I have now obtained as a result of the choice I have made.
 After the event I still feel as if I am able to make choices but because any willed action that I might make is carried out on the basis of a severely limited viewpoint that has no inkling of its own limitation then the word ‘choice’ cannot be used.
 Everything I do from this point onwards is merely the unconscious reiteration of a particular logical standpoint that I cannot see, and so whilst I might feel that I am exercising genuine choice all that I am really doing is deterministically acting out a set of unconsciously made assumptions, and this is clearly not the same thing as free will at all!